api7/lua-resty-ipmatcher/README.md

 `syntax: res = ipmatcher.parse_ipv6(ip)`

 Tries to parse an IPv6 address to host byte order.
+The given IPv6 address can be wrapped by square brackets like `[::1]`.

 Returns a `false` if the ip is not a valid IPv6 address.